Curriculum

 Photography II

-This course explores intermediate digital photography and artistic composition.
+This advanced course will include investigation and practice of advanced creative photography.
+Explores intermediate digital photography and artistic composition.
 Students will learn a variety of beginning and intermediate photo-editing techniques using the latest version of Adobe Photoshop.

 Topics covered:

-This course explores intermediate digital photography and artistic composition.
+This advanced course will include investigation and practice of advanced creative photography.
+Explores intermediate digital photography and artistic composition.
 Students will learn a variety of beginning and intermediate photo-editing techniques using the latest version of Adobe Photoshop.

 Topics covered: